-With our new tours visiting so many amazing places in South America, we’re definitely updating our travel wish lists.
+With so many amazing places to visit in South America, we’re definitely updating our travel wish lists.
 The latest destination generating some serious wanderlust?
 Bolivia.
-From jaw-dropping landscapes to intriguing history, see why you’ll want to visit Bolivia as soon as you can.
+From jaw-dropping landscapes to intriguing history, see why you’ll want to take a trip to Bolivia as soon as you can.
 Who’s ready for a vacation?

 The Salar de Uyuni